 Tonight Howard came home early and made his signature dish--Split Pea Soup.
 Because I had a temporary reprieve in the kitchen as far as dinner anyways, I decided to make us a snack.
-That's why this recipe is a keeper--everything you need to make these bad boys is already in your kitchen, unless you are out of everything all at once which I have been very recently.
+That's why this recipe is a keeper--everything you need to make these bad boys should already be in your kitchen.
 Luckily, I'm always prepared for brownies!

 2 Cups Sugar